 CASE STUDY: BINOVA DRIVE UNIT

 Binova needed to optimize the drive unit for high power, maximum torque, and perfect control to guarantee maximum riding fun.
 A contactless torque sensor was essential as this is the only way to provide optimum ride feeling on an e-bike or other e-assist vehicles.
-But due to the unique side-mount motor design and the omnipresent cost pressure, no standard torque sensor solution would fit the system and be completely integrated into the motor unit.
+But due to the unique side-mount motor design and the omnipresent cost pressure, no standard torque sensor solution fitted the system and completely integrated into the motor unit.